awsdocs/amazon-lumberyard-user-guide/doc_source/level-blending-environment-probe.md

 ![\[Lua Script component with all probes selected.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/level-environment-probe-daynight-3.png)<a name="probe-blending-example-script"></a>

 **Example**
 See the following `ProbeBlending.lua` script\.
-This script requires StarterGame Gem enabled.
+To use this script, you must be in the StarterGame project\.

 ```
 -- This script connects a set of probes to the time-of-day cycle and blends between them as time progresses.